About the Network Manager

 - ensures that the operation plans of Air Navigation Service Providers, Functional Airspace Blocks and airport operators are aligned with the Network Operations Plan.

-For any questions about the Network Manager, please email the office of the Director Network Manager.
+For any questions about the Network Manager, please email the office of the Director Network Management.